Jonathan C. Levy, MD

 Number of Fellows: 1 Fellow Per Year

-The Shoulder & Elbow fellowship at the Holy Cross Orthopedic Institute provides exposure to a high volume community-based employed physician practice exclusive to shoulder and elbow surgery.
+The Paley Institute — Holy Cross Shoulder & Elbow fellowship provides exposure to a high volume community-based employed physician practice focused on shoulder and elbow surgery.
 This fellowship uniquely focuses on comprehensive training through an academic model in a non-university setting — preparing the fellow for future roles in academic centers as well as non-academic community models.
-The Holy Cross Orthopedic Institute has been a regional leader in orthopedics and innovation for over 30 years.
 Each year, the shoulder and elbow fellow will participate in over 600 surgical procedures, with a high volume of primary and revision shoulder arthroplasty (over 300 cases), advanced shoulder & elbow arthroscopy (over 200 cases), shoulder & elbow fracture management, open shoulder reconstruction, elbow ligament repair/reconstruction, and elbow arthroplasty.
 Surgical volume is split evenly between inpatient and outpatient procedures.

-There is opportunity to spend additional time with Ross Wodicka, MD to gain additional exposure to Orthopaedic Sports Medicine with a focus on sports-related shoulder injuries.
+The fellow will have here is opportunity to spend additional time at Holy Cross Hospital, rotating with Ross Wodicka, MD and Andrew Lovy, MD, to gain additional exposure to Orthopaedic Sports Medicine with a focus on sports-related shoulder injuries as well as hand/upper extremity surgery.

-Together with the dedicated research staff at the Holy Cross Research Institute and the Holy Cross Shoulder and Elbow Repository tracking over 6000 patient surgical outcomes, the fellow will be able to collaborate in active ongoing clinical research working together with the clinical research fellow, and will be encouraged to complete at least one clinical research project.
-All research presentations at local, regional and international conferences are fully supported financially.
+Together with the dedicated research staff at both the Paley Institute and Holy Cross Research Institute, the fellow will be able to collaborate in active ongoing clinical research working together with the annual clinical research fellow.
+The fellow will be encouraged to complete at least one clinical research project.

 Prospective applicants must be able to obtain a Florida State Medical License to be eligible for the fellowship.